sj2212/stock_predictor/README.md

 ## Overview

-The goal of this project is to predict the future prices of the Nifty 50 index using LSTM networks.
+The goal of this project is to predict the future prices of the preferred stock using LSTM networks.
 The project covers data collection, preprocessing, model building, training, and evaluation.

 ## Dataset